Telopea aspera: Ecology

+The species was added to the Australian national list of threatened species on 4 September 2024.

 This waratah resprouts from a woody lignotuber after bushfire.
 It stores energy and nutrients as a resource for rapid growth after a bushfire.

 The prominent position and striking colour of most members of the subtribe Embothriinae both in Australia and South America strongly suggest they are adapted to pollination by birds, and have been for over 60 million years.

 Use in horticulture

 Telopea aspera has been rarely cultivated, though it is possible that some garden specimens thought to be T. speciosissima may in fact have been this species.
 Plants have fared poorly at Australian Botanic Garden Mount Annan, perishing in summer, though the reason for this is not known.
 Cultivation of T. aspera at Mount Tomah Botanic Gardens has been more successful.
 The flowers and foliage are attractive horticultural features.